borntofrappe/game-development/02 Breakout/Breakout 9/README.md

 }
 ```

 Past this table, it is in the `init` function that we set up the particle system.
-This using a few essential love2d functions.
+This using a few essential LOVE functions.

 ### newParticleSystem